xiphonics/picoTracker/usermanual/advance-edition/content/pages/tipstricks.md

 Here's a nice example, courtesy of jonbro, chopping drums he had recorded previously:

 [Jonbro - the thing is the thing](https://battleofthebits.com/arena/Entry/the+thing+is+the+thing/1479/)

-### Slice (new chopping method)

-Using this, you can assign up to 256 individual slices from C-2 (C minus two) up to the amount of slices you set.
-How handy!

-Of course, you are not limited to drum loops.
-Just chop anything away !

 ## Grooves, BPM, Math and You